OpenShot/openshot-qt/doc/profiles.rst

 Once you restart OpenShot, you will see your custom profile appear in the list of Profiles.

 By reversing the values for 'width' and 'height', you can create a vertical profile.
 The line 'progressive' is a  boolean value.
 Set 1 for Progressive or 0 for interlaced.

 While there is a line for "colorspace", this is currently not supported.

 ..
-TODO:: Colorspace is currently  broken, re-enable table when fixed. see  https://github.com/OpenShot/openshot-qt/issues/3427
+Colorspace is currently  broken, re-enable table when fixed. see  https://github.com/OpenShot/openshot-qt/issues/3427

   =====  =====  =========